alwayscars/Spotify-Mini-Player/README.md

 3. Install the APK on your system
 4. Launch the app and start controlling Spotify playback

-> ✅ No Android Emulator required
+> ✅ Works when the Spotify playback is running on the background and notification access permission is provided.

 ---